 - 4. Do grant instruments get allocated to an SDG?
 No, at this stage there is no requirement to map grant instruments to SDGs.
-The SDGs are covered under another financial data standard. - 5.
+However, the data cube strategy for 2022-2025 foresees that at a later stage the expenses against the SDGs at global/regional/country level will be reported to the CEB using a breakdown of expenses against core resources, non-core resources and other resources. - 5.
 What is the relation between the 'earmarked contribution' list of instruments and the wording of 'softly earmarked' and 'tightly earmarked' included in the GA resolution on the UNDS repositioning of 31 May 2018?

 This data standard does not include, as of now, a definition of softly and tightly earmarked.
-The UNSDG has prepared an Operational Guidance for the Coordination Levy, which builds on the definitions in this data standard.
+The UNSDG has prepared and recently updated its Operational Guidance for the Coordination Levy, which builds on the definitions in this data standard and in the standard on UN functions.
 However, it does not, as of now, include a definition of 'tightly earmarked'.